Erisa/Cliptok/README.md

 That's it!
 If you ever need to see the logs, `cd` back into the directory and run `docker-compose logs`.

 If you want to make a backup of the bot's data, that will be inside the `data` folder, though may be owned by root due to Docker limitations.
 It's up to the user hosting the bot to maintain their own backups (Or lack thereof).
-The author(s) of the bot accept(s) no responsiblity for lost data due to negligence.
+The author(s) of the bot accept(s) no responsibility for lost data due to negligence.

 To update the bot in the future, `git pull` the repository and then pull and restart the containers:
 - `git pull && docker-compose pull && docker-compose up -d`